The Business – the Definitive Singles Collection

-The Business – the Definitive Singles Collection is a 3 disc box set by ska/pop band Madness released in 1993.
+The Business – the Definitive Singles Collection is a 3 disc box set by the ska/pop band Madness released in 1993.
 It contained all the band's singles until that point with their respective b-sides and other bonus tracks, some rare.
 It also includes a 52-page booklet and snippets of interviews with people associated with Madness between some tracks.
 The interviews date from around the time of the Keep Moving album and were conducted by John Tobler.
 Among those interviewed were founder member John Hasler, former manager John "Kelloggs" Kalinowski and Dave Robinson of Stiff Records.